fdw/rofimoji/readme.md

 - xsel to copy the emoji to the clipboard

-For Ubuntu zesty: `sudo aptitude install python3 fonts-emojione xsel xdotool`
+For Ubuntu zesty: `sudo aptitude install python3 fonts-emojione xsel xdotool` For Arch/Manjaro: `yay -S python ttf-emojione-color xsel xdotool`

 ## Updating the emojis

 This is only needed if a new Unicode version came out and you can't wait for the official update!

 1. Install Python 3 and `pip install -r requirements-dev.txt`
-2. Run `extract_emojis.py` - this downloads the complete list from https://emojipedia.org/emoji/, so don't do it too often!
+2. Run `extract_emojis.py` - this downloads the complete list from https://unicode.org/emoji/charts-11.0/full-emoji-list.html, so don't do it too often!
 3. A new file `emojis.py` should have been created.
 Open it and copy the contents
 4. Open `rofimoji.py` and replace the emoji list with the contents of `emojis.py`